-Elecampane (Inula helenium):

-Elecampane (Figure 38) was found for the first time by our team at one of our eastern Lake Ontario sites, Hay Bay Marsh 7 (5406).
+Elecampane (Inula helenium): Elecampane (Figure 3) was found for the first time by our team at one of our eastern Lake Ontario sites, Hay Bay Marsh 7 (5406).
 It was found growing in the upper wet meadow zone in several locations, with some plants there reaching over two meters in height.
-While it has not been observed at any of our other sampled wetlands, it seemed relatively established in that EPAGLNPO GL-00E01567-6 Semi-annual report October 2024 Page 112 of 201 area of Lake Ontario, with the crew observing it growing in ditches and lower lying areas whilst travelling through the area by vehicle.
+While it has not been observed at any of our other sampled wetlands, it seemed to be relatively well established in that area of Lake Ontario, with the crew observing it growing in ditches and lower lying areas whilst travelling through the area by vehicle.